Samuelr2112/Android-App-for-Permission-Management-and-Data-Handling/README.md

 # CS-360

+Summary: This project is a mobile application developed for Android using Java and Gradle as the build tool.
+The app manages device permissions and includes features for handling data and resources through different views and layouts.
+Its structure includes essential files such as the AndroidManifest.xml, XML design resources, and adaptive icons for various resolutions.
+It's an ideal project for learning or developing basic functionalities of an Android application, such as permission management and local data handling.

 **What were the requirements and goals of the app you developed?**
 The app was specifically designed to streamline daily task management through a user-friendly interface aimed at enhancing productivity.
 The primary goals were to facilitate easier planning, task tracking, and execution with robust features that cater to the needs of a diverse user base, ensuring that users could manage their tasks efficiently and effectively.